dipietrantonio/pdf4py/README.md

 the file and parse them into suitable Python objects.

 **DISCLAIMER**: this package hasn't reached a stable version (>= 1.0.0) yet.
-Although the parser API is quite simple it may change suddenly from one release to anther.
+Although the parser API is quite simple it may change suddenly from one release to the next one.
 All breaking changes will be properly notified in the release notes.

 ## Quick example